 It’s worth checking out the classified section of your local newspaper, while visiting a car auction offers you the chance to pick up a set of wheels for considerably less than its market value.
 If you’re lucky, you could end up driving away in a car that costs thousands of pounds less than what you’d have to pay if you bought it from a showroom.
-Whether you’re hoping to get a Ford car at an auction or would prefer a VW Polo, these events often see hundreds, if not thousands, of vehicles go under the hammer, so there’s plenty of opportunity to get the model that’s right for you.
+Whether you’re hoping to get a Ford car at an auction or would prefer a VW Polo, these events often see hundreds, if not thousands, of vehicles, go under the hammer, so there’s plenty of opportunity to get the model that’s right for you.

 Whatever car you’re hoping to buy, it’s a good idea to purchase one that has a relatively small engine.
 Although that may sound like being something of a killjoy, it’s worth bearing in mind that such vehicles cost less and are cheaper to insure than their more powerful counterparts.

 Insurance is one of the biggest expenses that young car owners have to contend with, so having a small, compact car will cost much less to insure.
 As a general rule, students face much higher insurance costs than people in their 20s and 30s, so you should always be looking at ways to minimize these expenses.
 Among your options in doing this are taking out a ‘pay-as-you-go’ policy, and ensuring your vehicle is stored in a secure garage when not being used.
-It’s also a good idea to install security devices such an immobilizer, alarm and tracker, as doing this can see insurance companies offer a discount on your cover.
+It’s also a good idea to install security devices such as an immobilizer, alarm, and tracker, as doing this can see insurance companies offer a discount on your coverage.